Jon Snow (character): A Clash of Kings

-In 1998's A Clash of Kings, Mormont leads a party of Night's Watch rangers beyond the Wall to investigate the disappearance of Jon's uncle Benjen, assess the intentions of the wildling leader Mance Rayder, and learn more of the threat posed by the Others.
+In 1998's A Clash of Kings, Mormont leads a party of Night's Watch rangers beyond the Wall to investigate the disappearance of Jon's uncle Benjen Stark, assess the intentions of the wildling leader Mance Rayder, and learn more of the threat posed by the Others.
 Jon is sent out with a scouting party led by Qhorin Halfhand.
 On the journey, Jon comes upon a wildling lookout and takes the spearwife Ygritte captive; though told to kill her, Jon lets her escape.
 Jon and Qhorin are subsequently captured by the wildlings.
-Facing execution by Mance's hand, Qhorin commands Jon to infiltrate the wildlings and learn their plans at any cost.
+Facing execution by Mance Rayder's hand, Qhorin commands Jon to infiltrate the wildlings and learn their plans at any cost.
 Jon pretends to disavow the Night's Watch, and the wildlings force him to fight Qhorin to the death to earn their trust.
 With Qhorin's silent consent, Jon kills him with the aid of Ghost.

 A Storm of Swords

 As A Storm of Swords (2000) begins, Jon has infiltrated the wildlings and marches with their host.
 He learns that Mance Rayder intends to breach the Wall and march south to escape the Others, crushing the Night's Watch if necessary.
-Jon breaks his vows of celibacy with Ygritte and becomes torn between his growing feelings for her and his loyalty to the Night's Watch.
+Jon breaks his vow of celibacy with Ygritte and becomes torn between his growing feelings for her and his loyalty to the Night's Watch.
 After climbing over the Wall with Ygritte, Jon deserts them to warn the Watch of the impending attack.
 He helps defend Castle Black against the wildlings' attack despite his injuries.
 Ygritte is killed in battle, leaving Jon stricken with grief.
 Jon takes over Donal Noye's command of the Wall's defense after Noye is killed.
 When Thorne and Janos Slynt arrive at Castle Black, they attempt to have Jon executed for desertion.
-Jon is freed after the judges are convinced of his loyalty but Thorne orders Jon to kill Mance under the pretense of parley.
-As Jon negotiates with Mance, Stannis Baratheon arrives with his army and defeats the wildings.
+Jon is freed after the judges are convinced of his loyalty, but Thorne orders Jon to kill Mance under the pretense of parley.
+As Jon negotiates with Mance, Stannis Baratheon arrives with his army and defeats the wildlings.
 Stannis offers to legitimize Jon and declare him Lord of Winterfell if he will align the North with Stannis.
-Though greatly tempted by the prospect of becoming a true Stark, Jon ultimately chooses to remain loyal to his Night's Watch vows.
+Although greatly tempted by the prospect of becoming a true lord of House Stark, Jon ultimately chooses to remain loyal to his Night's Watch vows.
 Due to Sam's machinations, Jon is elected as the new Lord Commander in a landslide victory.